Skip to main content

 • “With a variety of gameplay modes and missions to choose from, the game has more than decent replay value.”

-• “Heavily reliant on RNG (accuracy + evasion), enemies are quite dumb and won't open doors when noise is made, requires a lot of grinding to get necessary equipment.
-Replaying old missions is considered 'replayability' and is required for other difficulties, which gets old pretty quick.”
+• “Heavily reliant on RNG (accuracy + evasion), enemies are quite dumb and won't open doors when noise is made, requires a lot of grinding to get necessary equipment, replaying old missions is considered 'replayability' and is required for other difficulties; it gets old pretty quick.”

 • “Because of its existent but faltering replayability (and the fact that you earn everything you need for a good squad fairly quickly), it does get old quickly and doesn't feel very fleshed out.”